-Micro clover is a small variety of white clover well worth consideration for spring lawn renovation.
+Micro clover (sometimes spelled as microclover) is a small variety of white clover well worth consideration for spring lawn renovation.
 Bred for low height and small leaves, it can be used as a standalone ground cover or as 2% - 5% of a lawn mix.
 When used in a lawn mix, it not only supplies continuous nitrogen but helps suppress weeds.

 Standard-size white clover (Trifolium repens) has been used with lawn seed for a very long time, but it sometimes begs the patience of lawn keepers.* Standard white clover can overcome grass species and crowd them out.